Broadband in Scotland

 Broadband in Scotland is available in a number of different types.
 The availability of the fastest broadband packages in Scotland, especially fibre optic broadband, can suffer as a result of the large area that Scotland covers, and how sparsely populated many areas of the country are.

 Broadband providers in Scotland

 There are several different providers that operate in Scotland, with some being more active in certain areas of the country than in others.
 Probably the most widely available broadband provider in Scotland is BT, as it is BT's phone network that has connected the towns and cities of Scotland for generations.
-In some areas of Scotland, broadband is also provided by many of the other big names in UK fixed line broadband including Sky, O2, Orange, TalkTalk, Plusnet and Tesco.
+In some areas of Scotland, broadband is also provided by many of the other big names in UK fixed line broadband including Sky, Virgin Media.
+TalkTalk, Plusnet, EE and many others.